Nitehawk Winter 2021/22

-Please note that Face Coverings are not required while actively skiing, snowboarding, eating or drinking.
+Please note that Face Coverings are not required while actively skiing or snowboarding and eating or drinking.

 - We ask that guests follow all signage and staff instructions while visiting Nitehawk.

-- Capacities will be limited in ALL our indoor facilities to allow us to manage access and work within COVID-19 Guidelines & Procedures.
+- Capacities will be limited in some of our indoor facilities to allow us to manage access and work within COVID-19 Guidelines & Procedures.

-- Face Coverings will be required in ALL indoor spaces, cafeterias and ALL common outdoor spaces where physical distance can’t be maintained.
+- Face Coverings will be required in ALL indoor spaces, cafeterias and ALL common outdoor spaces where physical distancing can’t be maintained.

 - Hand Sanitizer stations will be provided at all entrances to the Indoor Spaces.
 And we encourage you to use them frequently.